darnellhernandez/COMP3040A2/README.md

 The SignIn icon is outlined in **RED** in the example picture below.
 ![SignIn](https://github.com/darnellhernandez/COMP3040A2/blob/master/pictures/SignIn.png)

-> Now that you are now an account user on Git, you may create a repository on your Git account for hosting your resume.
-Below are instructions on how to create a repositiory.
+> Now that you have an account, you can create a repository on your profile.
+Below are instructions to create a repository.

 #### CREATING A REPOSITORY ON GIT